longturn/freeciv21/docs/Playing/how-to-play.rst

 Keep in mind that with some types of government, military units inside or outside cities can reduce or create unhappiness.
-Also remember that when a land unit is inside a city, it gets a 50% defensive bonus, as if fortified.
-This happens automatically.
+Also remember that when a land unit is inside a city, it gets a 50% defensive bonus, as if fortified (:menuselection:`Unit --> Fortify`).
+This happens automatically so you can tell the unit to "sentry" (:menuselection:`Unit --> Sentry` and watch for enemy units that come through your territory.
 When a new city is built, the city starts to build the best available defensive unit from the above list by default.

 Deciding Which Units to Build First
 -----------------------------------